Mapletree Commercial Trust : Proposed Merger by way of a Trust Scheme of Arrangement (Dealings Disclosure) | MarketScreener

 BlackRock, Inc.

-BlackRock, Inc. owns or controls 62,576,066 MNACT Units after the dealings reported above, representing approximately 1.77% of the total number of issued MNACT Units3.
+BlackRock, Inc. owns or controls 62,853,166 MNACT Units after the dealings reported above, representing approximately 1.78% of the total number of issued MNACT Units5.

 Date of Transaction(1)